 Throughout my guzheng journey, I realised that challenges come pre-packaged with life lessons.
 I need to constantly recognize the value in setbacks, learn from them, and have a positive outlook.
-Now, if I’m faced with challenging situations, like when I was given the responsibility to create monthly reports to be sent to the Leo Club district officers which I had no previous understanding on how to do, I don’t simply give up.
+Now, if I’m faced with challenging situations, like when I was given the responsibility to create monthly reports to send to the Leo Club district officers, of which I had no previous understanding, I don’t simply give up.
 Instead, I approached my seniors and asked them to assist me.

+Dear Victoria:

+Great story and reflection!

+My suggestion would be to go over the grammar once again and use more concise wording where possible.
+To stick with word count, pay attention to redundancies in word choice, avoid excessive use of prepositions, and combine sentences with similar meanings.

+Overall your essay is near good-to-go, structure wise it is clear; each paragraph conveys what you intend to.

+All the best!

+Thalia